RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Experimental Results

-The best model, RepairLLaMA, fine-tuned with the code representation IR4xOR2, plausibly repairs 195 (+64) Defects4J bugs than the baseline, exactly repairs 124 (+72), syntactically correctly repair 125 bugs (+55), and semantically correctly repairs 144 bugs (+61) bugs, respectively.
+The best model, RepairLLaMA, fine-tuned with the code representation IR4xOR2, plausibly repairs 195 (+64) Defects4J bugs than the baseline, exactly repairs 124 (+72), syntactically correctly repairs 125 bugs (+55), and semantically correctly repairs 144 bugs (+61) bugs, respectively.
 This highest performance is due to the presence of the buggy code in the input, which gives the model unique ingredients for understanding the problem and generating the patch.

-To strengthen the external validity of our analysis beyond Defects4J, we perform the same experiment on HumanEval-Java.
-On HumanEval-Java, RepairLLaMA also achieves better repair effectiveness than the baseline (75 vs 71 exact match, 82 vs 81 AST match, and 109 vs 103 semantic match), confirming the results observed on Defects4J.
+To strengthen the external validity of our analysis beyond Defects4J, we perform the same experiment on HumanEval-Java \new{and GitBug-Java}.
+On HumanEval-Java, RepairLLaMA also achieves better repair effectiveness than the baseline models (75 vs. 71 exact match, 82 vs. 81 AST match, and 109 vs. 103 semantic match). \new{On GitBug-Java, RepairLLaMA also beats the baseline models (15 vs. 11 exact match, 16 vs. 12 AST match, and 20 vs. 13 semantic match).
+These results are consistent with the observations made on Defects4J.}

+\new{ Now, we discuss the statistical significance of our results.
+All exact p-values are provided as supplemental material \cite{repairllama-statistical-test}.
+We observe that there is a statistically significant difference between the golden model RepairLLaMA (IR4xOR2) and all other models, with very low p-values ($p \leq 1.27e-04$), with the exception of IR2xOR2 for which the test fails to reject the null hypothesis, this case is further discussed below.
+These results completely validate the importance of the task-specific signals embedded in our best-performing code representations. }

-Third, we discuss the alignment between the repair-specific code representation and the pre-training objectives.
+Third, we discuss the \new{impact of fine-tuning in aligning} the repair-specific code representation and the pre-training objectives.
 IR2 and IR4 are input representations that include the same signals: the original function, fault localization, and the original buggy code.
-The key difference is that IR4 uses the same \infilling scheme during pre-training, while providing the original buggy code in comments.
-We see a performance gap between both representations (144 vs. 139 correctly fixed bugs).
-IR2's lower performance is due to the fact that the bug location signals as comments are virtually unseen during pre-training.
-Overall, IR4xOR2 has a lower representation gap with pre-training, thus leading to better repair effectiveness.
-This finding holds for both benchmarks (Defects4J and HumanEval-Java) and the three correctness metrics (Exact Match, AST Match, and Semantic Match).
+The key difference is that IR4 uses the same \infilling scheme seen during pre-training, while providing the original buggy code in comments, while IR2 places two comments as delimiters of the buggy region. \new{ We see a marginal performance gap between both representations (e.g., 144 vs. 139 correctly fixed Defects4J bugs) that is not statistically significant ($p \approx 0.545$) \cite{repairllama-statistical-test}.
+We hypothesize that, while IR2 does not implicitly use the \infilling scheme, fine-tuning effectively maps the delimiting comments of IR2 to the \texttt{<FILL\_ME>} token used by IR4 and the pre-trained \infilling scheme. }